Making Soy Yoghurt

 - Blend the soaked soybeans in a high-speed blender and strain the resulting mixture through a cheesecloth to extract the soy milk

-- Bring the soy milk to a boil and let it simmer for about an hour
+- Bring the soy milk slowly to a boil, and let it simmer for about 30-40 minutes, if any foam forms; remove it

 - Allow the soy milk to cool down to below 50 degrees Celsius